saqib00987/us-macro-indicators-viz/README.md

 ### 2. Transmission and sentiment: [`notebooks/2_transmission_and_sentiment.ipynb`](notebooks/2_transmission_and_sentiment.ipynb)

 **Task (B.1): How does a change in the Federal Funds Rate transmit to mortgage rates, the S&P 500, inflation, and unemployment at different lags, and how does that differ across monetary regimes?** Correlations are computed on month-over-month changes at lags of 0, 6, 12, 18, 24, and 36 months, separately for three periods (pre-2008, the zero-rate era of 2008 to 2020, and post-COVID).
-The final chart is three side-by-side heatmaps so all periods read at once; an interactive Plotly version is also included.
+The final chart is three side-by-side heatmaps so all periods read at once.
+The notebook also contains an interactive Plotly version, which needs to be run locally since GitHub's preview does not render interactive output.

 ![Fed rate transmission heatmap](figures/2_transmission/b1_heatmap.png)